 - A hip/cool area: Dorćol, east of Knez Mihailova, has transformed itself from a Serbian mafia hang-out to an area with great artisan cafes, bakeries and bars.
 Given its proximity to the city centre and its laid-back vibe it’s an ideal place to stay.
 Dorćol’s nickname is Silicon Valley.
 But there is no IT industry in sight.
 Work that one out!

 7. A historical focal point: A long & varied history means plenty of sites with Kalemegdan Fortress dating as far back as Roman times.
 Josip Broz Tito ruled Yugoslavia from the 1940s until his death in 1980.
 His mausoleum in the House of Flowers is part of the Museum of Yugoslavia.
 It’s an area of quiet reflection with display boards detailing his life.
 The utterly fascinating part of the complex is the Old Museum which houses artefacts from his life, gifts he received and other post-Tito ephemera.
-As for recent history, Belgrade & Serbia were subject to NATO bombing in 1999 but I’ll explore this in a later post.
+As for recent history, Belgrade & Serbia were subject to NATO bombing in 1999 and I’ve explored that in my Travelling to Serbia post.

 9. Café culture: You will not go hungry or thirsty in Belgrade.
 Every street has at least one café or bakery.
 Coffee, rakija (fruit brandy), pastries and 300-400g of meat are staples of the Serbian daily diet combined with ice-cream from pop-up parlours and cigarettes at €1.90 a pack.
 Forget your coconut water and kale smoothie, it’s all about the devilish delights of living for the moment in Serbia.